baehyunsol/Sodigy/README.md

 ### Lambda Functions

-The syntax of lambda functions is very simple: parameters and the body is inside a curly brace, and the curly brace follows a backslash (`\`).
+The syntax of lambda functions is very simple: parameters and the body are inside a curly brace, and the curly brace follows a backslash (`\`).

 ```
 \{x: Int, y, x + y}
 ```

 Above is an anonymous function that takes two integers and returns the sum of the integers.
+The last element inside the curly brace is the body of the lambda, and the others are its arguments.

 Lambda functions can also capture its environment (closures).